1993 Indianapolis 500: Open of qualifications

 Promptly at 11:00 a.m., time trials began with Stan Fox the first driver in line.
 After three inconsistent laps, Fox waved off.
 Due to the challenging track layout (without the apron) and rules changes, several drivers and teams were uneasy about qualifying speeds and many waved off.
 Mario Andretti was the second car out, and completed his run at 223.414 mph, putting him on the provisional pole position.

 In the first hour and fifteen minutes, only four cars completed runs.
 Nine cars waved off, including Arie Luyendyk, and Gary Bettenhausen wrecked on his fourth lap.
 At 12:30 p.m., Raul Boesel put his car on the front row with a run of 222.379 mph.
 Nigel Mansell waved off his first run, after three laps in the 218-219 mph range.
 At 1 p.m., with ten cars in the field, the track became quiet, as drivers awaited better conditions.

 At 5 p.m., time trials resumed.
 Arie Luyendyk secured the pole position with a speed of 223.967 mph.
 Luyendyk bumped Mario Andretti to the middle of the front row, and Raul Boesel held on for the outside of the front row.
 Nigel Mansell was the next car out, making his second attempt.
 After a first lap of 221.811 mph, Mansell wildly veered to the middle of the track out of turn four (fearing that he brushed the wall exiting turn 4).
 His second lap dropped to 219 mph, and his four-lap average ended up 220.255 mph, good enough for 8th starting position in the middle of row 3.

 Emerson Fittipaldi, Kevin Cogan, and Stefan Johansson were the only other cars to complete runs.
 The day ended with 15 cars in the field, and Pruett (216.794 mph) as the slowest.
 Bobby Rahal was among the drivers not yet in the field.

 Second day – Sunday May 16

 Several drivers who waved off on pole day completed runs on the second day.
 Among those who qualified comfortably were Jeff Andretti, Lyn St. James, and Teo Fabi.
 After struggling all week with the Truesports chassis, Bobby Rahal completed a run at 217.140 mph.
+French rookie Stéphan Grégoire's last-minute run of 220.851 mph, just before the closing gun, made him the fastest rookie and quickest qualifier for the day.

 With the field filled to 26 cars, Mark Smith (214.356 mph) was the slowest car in the field.
 The only incident of the day involved Davy Jones, who blew an engine on the first lap of his qualifying attempt.
 The hot fluids entered the cockpit, and Jones scrambled to stop the car against the inside wall near the pit entrance and climbed out.